 Schmitz was sentenced 25 to 50 years for second-degree murder.

-Schmitz, now 47, was granted parole after a March hearing and is scheduled to be released from Parnall Correctional Institution next week.
+Schmitz, now 47, was granted parole after a March 2017 hearing and was released from Parnall Correctional Institution after serving 22 years.

 Scott Amedure’s older brother, Frank Amedure Jr., said he’s troubled by the parole decision and that he’s unsure Schmitz ‘learned what he should have’ in prison.